wensaqt/elite-drive/README.md

-## ⚠️ Disclaimer
-As a beginner in 3D web development, I want to be transparent about the current state of this project:

-The site may experience significant lag and performance issues.
-3D rendering and interactions might not be optimized, leading to a potentially choppy user experience.
-Load times may be longer than ideal, especially on less powerful devices.

-I sincerely apologize for any inconvenience this may cause.
-Please understand that this project is a learning experience for me, and I am actively working on improving its performance and efficiency.

 ## Overview

-This project is a Next.js, React, and Three.js application designed to showcase luxury cars in a 3D environment.
+This project is a Next.js application designed to showcase luxury cars with 3D overview.
 It's primarily a frontend project aimed at honing skills in 3D web development and creating a fancy user experience.

 ### Project Goals

-- Implement a 3D interface for displaying luxury cars using Three.js
 - Create an interactive and visually appealing user experience
 - Improve proficiency in Next.js, React, and Three.js
 - Lay the groundwork for a future auction system